 And dressed up with its gorgeous maple glaze it is positively addictive.

-- 2 cups mashed and cooled roast butternut squash (1 squash)
+- 2 cups mashed and cooled roast butternut squash that's about 1 large squash

 - 2 cups sugar